ropensci/roweb3/content/blog/2025-12-08-package-usage/index.md

 ## Surveys

-If you have a good idea of what the potential userbase of your package is, or a way to reach a good proportion of your users, maybe you could run a survey to ask about packages and functions most used, and features most dearly missed?
+If you have a good idea of what the potential userbase of your package is, or a way to reach a good proportion of current users, maybe you could run a survey to ask about packages and functions most used, and features most dearly missed?

 Someone mentioned this idea at the uRos ([Use of R in Official Statistics](https://r-project.ro/conference2025.html)) 2025 conference in their talk.[^1] For me, as an outsider to that community, it seemed like a perfect idea: National Institutes of Statistics have similar use cases for software and... they know how to run surveys!